nlholm/docker-demo-documentation/docker-demo-documentation.md

 ## Automating Nginx Proxy and Load Balancer with Salt

 We created a new Salt module called nginx-proxy on the master, srv/salt/nginx-proxy.
-We created a init.sls file in the module:
+We created an init.sls file in the module:

 ```
 nginx_pkg: